University researchers are working with world-class biologists and fellow global leaders in organic chemistry to tackle diseases such as cancer.

 Carbohydrate chemistry is a particular focus of the University.
 Our researchers are studying the important roles of carbohydrate molecules in immune system responses to produce new and better vaccines and treat autoimmune diseases.

 As well as at Ferrier, organic chemists work in our School of Chemical and Physical Sciences, including in the interdisciplinary Centre for Biodiscovery, which is also part of the School of Biological Sciences.
 The Centre’s mission is to enhance health and wellbeing through the discovery and application of nature-inspired products and processes.
-Victoria is particularly known for our strength in the discovery of natural organic molecules with drug capability.
+Victoria University of Wellington is particularly known for our strength in the discovery of natural organic molecules with drug capability.
 Diagnosis and treatment of cancer and neurological and infectious diseases are major areas of emphasis.

 Collaborating to succeed